-The above diagram consists of a white-box pool (i.e. help-desk center) with defined help-desk center process and two black-box processes (i.e. customer and expert).
-Most common BPMN elements in a collaboration diagram are process flow elements (i.e. activities, gateways, events), and message flows which are used to exchange data and coordinate work between collaborating participants.
+The above diagram consists of a white-box pool (i.e., help-desk center) with a defined help-desk center process and two black-box processes (i.e., customer and expert).
+The most common BPMN elements in a collaboration diagram are process flow elements (i.e., activities, gateways, events) and message flows, which are used to exchange data and coordinate work between collaborating participants.

-All combinations of Pools, Processes, and a Choreography are allowed in a Collaboration.
+All combinations of pools, processes, and choreography are allowed in a collaboration.

-Conversation diagrams have been introduced in BPMN 2.0 and represent a particular usage of and an informal description of a Collaboration diagram.
-In general, a conversation diagram is a simplified version of a Collaboration diagram.
+Conversation diagrams were introduced in BPMN 2.0 and represent a particular usage of, and an informal description of, a collaboration diagram.
+In general, a conversation diagram is a simplified version of a collaboration diagram.
 A conversation diagram provides an overview of which partners of a certain domain co-operate on which tasks.

-Choreography diagrams are new in BPMN 2.0 and focus on between-processes interactions and message flows.
-Another way to look at Choreography is to view it as a type of business ‘contract’ between two or more organizations.
+Choreography diagrams were introduced in BPMN 2.0 and focus on between-processes interactions and message flows.
+Another way to look at choreography is to view it as a type of business ‘contract’ between two or more organizations.

 Choreography is a type of process but differs in purpose and behavior from a standard BPMN Process.
 A standard (orchestration) process defines the flow of activities of a specific participant or organization.
 In contrast, choreography formalizes the way participants coordinate their interactions.
 Thus the focus is not on orchestrations of the work performed within these participants, but rather on the exchange of information (messages) between these participants.

-A key to understanding Choreography and how they are used in BPMN is their relationship to Pools.
-Choreography exist outside of or in between Pools.
-A Process, within a Pool, represents the work of a specific Entity or Role.
-A Choreography, on the other hand, is a different kind of a process.
+A key to understanding choreography diagrams and how they are used in BPMN is their relationship to pools.
+Choreography diagrams exist outside of, or in between, pools.
+A process, within a pool, represents the work of a specific entity or role.
+A choreography process, on the other hand, is a different kind of process.

-A Choreography defines the sequence of interactions between Participants.
-Thus, a Choreography does not exist in a single Pool—it is not the purview of a single Participant.
-Each step in the Choreography involves two or more Participants.
-These steps are called Choreography Activities.
+A choreography process defines the sequence of interactions between participants.
+Thus, a choreography process does not exist in a single pool, and it is not the purview of a single participant.
+Each step in the choreography process involves two or more participants.
+These steps are called ‘choreography activities’.

-Choreography can be included in a Collaboration diagram.
-A Collaboration specifies how the Participants and Message Flows in the Choreography are matched up with the Participants and Message Flows in the Collaboration.
+Choreography can be included in a collaboration diagram.
+A collaboration specifies how the participants and message flows in a choreography process are matched up with the participants, and message flows in the collaboration.

-This article presented three types of diagrams (i.e. models) which are, besides process diagrams, supported in BPMN 2.0 – collaboration diagrams, conversation diagrams and choreography diagrams.
-Most commonly used are collaboration diagrams, which represent message-based interactions between different participants (i.e. BPMN Pools).
+This article presented three types of diagrams (i.e., models) which are, besides process diagrams, supported in BPMN 2.0: collaboration diagrams, conversation diagrams, and choreography diagrams.
+The most commonly used are collaboration diagrams, which represent message-based interactions between different participants (i.e., BPMN pools).

-Thus, a collaboration diagram always consists of several Pools (processes).
-A specific, top-level, view of a collaboration diagram is conversation diagram, which consists of process participants (pools) and common conversations between them (defined as conversation nodes).
+Thus, a collaboration diagram always consists of several pools (processes).
+A specific, top-level view of a collaboration diagram is a conversation diagram, which consists of process participants (pools) and common conversations between them (defined as conversation nodes).
 Most commonly, conversation diagram pools are black-box.
 A conversation diagram is easily recognized since it includes two specific elements: conversations (hexagons) and conversation links (double lines).